holdgh/ApeRAG/README.md

     cd ApeRAG
     ```

-3.  **Environment Setup**:
+3.  **Environment Setup & Dependencies**:
+    This single command will:
+    *   Ensure `uv` is installed.
+    *   Create a Python virtual environment (e.g., in `.venv/`) using `uv`.
+    *   Install all Python dependencies (including development tools) into the virtual environment using `uv sync` based on `pyproject.toml`.
+    *   Install frontend Node.js dependencies using `yarn`.
+    ```bash
+    make install
+    ```

+4.  **Configure Environment Variables**:
     *   Copy and configure the backend environment file:
         ```bash
         cp envs/env.template .env
         ```
         Edit `.env` to set database connection strings, API keys for AI services, and other configurations.
+Refer to `envs/env.template` for available options.
     *   Copy and configure the frontend environment file (if you plan to run/develop the frontend):
         ```bash
         cp frontend/deploy/env.local.template frontend/.env
         ```
-        Edit `frontend/.env` for frontend-specific settings.
+        Edit `frontend/.env` for frontend-specific settings like API URLs if they differ from defaults.

-4.  **Install Dependencies**:
-    This command installs both backend and frontend dependencies.
-    ```bash
-    make install
-    ```

 5.  **Setup Databases**:
     Ensure your databases are running and accessible.
-If you are running them locally (e.g., via Docker containers started separately or using `make run-db` from the Docker Compose setup), make sure the connection details in `.env` are correct.
+If you are running them locally (e.g., using `make run-db`), make sure the connection details in your `.env` file are correct.
-    Apply database migrations:
+    Apply database migrations to set up the schema:
     ```bash
+    # Ensure your virtual environment is active if not using make
+    # source .venv/bin/activate
     make migrate
     ```

 6.  **Run Backend Services**:
-    *   Activate the Python virtual environment:
+    *   Activate the Python virtual environment (if not already active or if you're not using the `make` command directly):
         ```bash
         source .venv/bin/activate
         ```
-    *   Start the Django backend server:
+    *   Start the Django backend development server (includes automatic reload):
         ```bash
         make run-backend
         ```
+        The backend API will typically be available at `http://localhost:8000`.
-    *   In a separate terminal, start the Celery worker (ensure the virtual environment is activated):
+    *   In a separate terminal (with the virtual environment activated), start the Celery worker for background tasks:
         ```bash
         make run-celery
         ```
-    *   (Optional) In another terminal, start the Celery beat scheduler if needed:
+    *   (Optional) If scheduled tasks are needed, start the Celery Beat scheduler in another terminal:
         ```bash
-        make run-celery-beat
+        # make run-celery-beat (if a specific target exists, otherwise use the command from Makefile)
+        celery -A config.celery beat -l INFO --scheduler django_celery_beat.schedulers:DatabaseScheduler
         ```

 7.  **Run Frontend Service** (Optional):